The 7+ Best Women’s Tennis Racquets

 Babolat Pure Strike 100

-The Babolat Pure Strike is another all-around great racquet for singles and doubles.
-It’s roughly the same weight as the first two models on this list and plenty maneuverable while delivering excellent topspin from the baseline.
+The Babolat Pure Strike is another great all-around racquet for singles and doubles.
+It’s roughly the same weight as the first two models on this list, plenty maneuverable, and delivers excellent topspin from the baseline.

 One thing that makes the Babolat Pure Strike unique is its well-rounded performance.
 It does everything well, from hitting groundstrokes to volleys, serves, and returns.

-Alternatively, drop down to the lighter Babolat Pure Strike Team, which weighs 10.7 ounces.
+Alternatively, you can choose the lighter Babolat Pure Strike Team, which weighs 10.7 ounces.
 Both racquets are excellent options with the same great technologies.

 Key Specs